swtv-kaist/ZigZagFuzz/README.md

 ## Structure of a test case
 ZigZagFuzz considers a test case as a pair of a program option input and a file input.
-To conveniently mutate both inputs, ZigZagFuzz generates two seperate files for each test case.
+To conveniently mutate both inputs, ZigZagFuzz generates two separate files for each test case.
-(One for command line option, and the other for file.)
+(One for the command line option, and the other for the file.)

-The file inputs are saved in the ordinary `queue` directory in output directory, while the command-line option inputs are saved in `queue_argv` directory.
+The file inputs are saved in the ordinary `queue` directory in the output directory, while the command-line option inputs are saved in `queue_argv` directory.
-Each file pair with same id will be considered as a test case.
+Each file pair with the same id will be considered as a test case.

-The instrumented program will take only one command-line option, the path to command-line option input.
-The instrumented code in main function will interpret the given command-line option input file, and it will begin the execution.
+The instrumented program will take only one command-line option, the path to the command-line option input.
+The instrumented code in the main function will interpret the given command-line option input file, and it will begin the execution.

 ## Run ZigZagFuzz